openvinotoolkit/open_model_zoo/demos/image_translation_demo/python/README.md

 ## How It Works

-At the start-up the demo application reads command line parameters and loads a network to the Inference Engine plugin.
+On startup the demo application reads command line parameters and loads a network to the Inference Engine plugin.
 To get the result, the demo performs the following steps:

 1. Reading input data (semantic segmentation mask of image for translation, exemplar image and mask of exemplar image).
 2. Preprocessing for input image and masks.